 Part 1 provides a comprehensive introduction to all the skills of alpine mountaineering, general team leadership, and leading rope teams on glaciers.
 Part 2 develops techniques for leading multi-pitch rock routes while further advancing technical and evaluative skills on snow, ice, and rock.
 Part 3 allows you to continue to develop your technical leadership skills while providing an opportunity to focus those skills on one of three areas.
 Part 4 is an expedition in which all of the skills developed are employed in a remote and complex big mountain setting.

 Part 4 - Remote Expedition

-The final portion of the program offers participants the opportunity to take part in an expedition to one of three places, Little Switzerland in Alaska, the Bravo Glacier on Canada's Mount Waddington, or in the winter Cascade backcountry.
+The final portion of the program offers participants the opportunity to take part in an expedition to one of three places, the Bravo Glacier on Canada's Mount Waddington, the Ptarmigan Traverse in the Cascades or in the winter Cascade backcountry.

 Mount Waddington, at 13,177 feet (4017 m.) is the highest mountain in British Columbia.
 The first ascent of the Northwest (false) summit was in 1934, however most modern parties approach from the south or east now to reach the true summit.
 The Main Summit was claimed by Fritz Weissner and William House in 1936.
 In 1942 Mount Waddington was climbed by then-teenagers, Fred and Helmy Beckey, whos footwear consisted of "felt pullovers on tennis shoes."